Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Eastern Michigan Stats and Trends

-- This season, the Eagles have just one against the spread win in three games as an underdog of 1.5 points or more.
+- This season, the Eagles have just one against the spread win in three games as an underdog of 1 point or more.

-- Eastern Michigan's games this year have hit the over two times in five opportunities (40%).
+- Eastern Michigan's games this season have hit the over on two of five set point totals (40%).

-- This year the Eagles average just 1.3 more points per game (29.3) than the Cardinals surrender (28).
+- The Eagles put up 29.3 points per game, comparable to the 28 the Cardinals give up.

-- Eastern Michigan is 1-1 against the spread and 3-0 overall when the team records more than 28 points.

-- In games that Eastern Michigan churns out more than 401.2 yards, the team is 1-1 against the spread and 3-0 overall.
+- When Eastern Michigan churns out more than 401.2 yards, the team is 1-1 against the spread and 3-0 overall.

-- This season the Eagles have seven turnovers, one fewer than the Cardinals have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.